StuffedCrustPotato/IT103-CP2-Group-1/README.md

 (This is where we submit our Tasks/Homeworks/Milestones)

+Logs:

 Milestone #1 - Simple GUI with features like Calendar, View Employee Records, leave Record and User Authentication
-              (Make sure the path for CSV is right for the User authentication to work) Still W.I.P but main features are completely working.
+              (adjust the path for CSV is right for the User authentication to work)  <---- working on this, to make it integrated

+Milestone #2 - Maded Changes to the UI/GUI to make it more visually appealing and also user friendly, also added more features
+                to the functionalities of the Employee App.
+Will make changes to the UI again...

+Terminal Assessment - TBC